 Children's safety is our highest priority, both on and off the premises.
 Every attempt is made, through the implementation of our outings procedure and our exit/entrance procedure, to ensure the security of children is maintained at all times.
 In the unlikely event of a child going missing, our missing child procedure is followed.
+In the event of child not regularly attending the setting we would make enquiries via parent/carer, monitor the situation and make any referral if appropriate.

-Child going missing on the premises
+Child Going Missing on the Premises